blue-season/pywarm/README.md

 ## Introduction

 PyWarm is a lightweight, high-level neural network construction API for PyTorch.
-It only aims to simplify the network definition, and does not cover model training, validation or data handling.
+It enables defining all parts of NNs in the functional way.

 With PyWarm, you can put *all* network data flow logic in the `forward()` method of your model, without the need to define children modules in the `__init__()` method and then call it again in the `forward()`.
 This result in a much more readable model definition in fewer lines of code.

+PyWarm only aims to simplify the network definition, and does not attempt to cover model training, validation or data handling.

 ----